Restaurant labor costs, like labor costs in the rest of the economy, typically account for a large portion of a restaurant’s expenses.

 Even when dining rooms are full, patrons may be lingering rather than spending money on food.
 This is another time when managers can struggle to decide whether to cut staff.
 Applying this to a sales-per-labor-hour metric gives clear details on whether the labor on hand is too much for the number of customers being served.
 A back-office system can track this information in real-time, allowing managers to cut staff if too slow, or call in reinforcements if the pace of business becomes overwhelming.
 Multi-unit operators can monitor each manager’s labor allocation at all units and spot potential labor cost issues before they occur.

 Using cloud-based, back-office technology to manage costs tightly virtually ensures profitability, even when sales are down.
-By verifying time and attendance, using predictive scheduling tools, responding to overtime alerts, and applying the sales per labor hour metric, restaurant owners like you can avoid excessive labor costs and put more of their hard-earned money in the bank.
+By verifying time and attendance, using predictive scheduling tools, responding to overtime alerts, and applying the sales per labor hour metric, restaurant owners like you can lower labor cost percentagespercentage and put more of their hard-earned money in the bank.

-Request a personalized demo of the SynergySuite platform to learn more about how to reduce the labor costs of your restaurant by 4%.
+Request a personalized demo of the SynergySuite platform to learn more about reducing your restaurant’s labor costs by 2-8%.

 Frequently asked questions about restaurant labor cost